 Stop the electricity to your furnace at the breaker box.

 2. Check Your Filter

-Furnace filters should be exchanged every couple of months, depending on the type you use.
+Furnace filters must be replaced every few months, depending on the kind you use.

-Unsure when you last put in a new one?
-Pull it out and hold it up to the light.
+Not sure when you last put in a new one?
+Take it out and angle it toward the light.
 If light isn’t visible, buy a new one.